tdwg/bdq/tg2/_review/docs/terms/bdqcore/index.md

 #### Notes

-This test must take into account the given month and year, if present, to account for leap years.
-This is part of a group of similar tests (VALIDATION_DAY_INRANGE (8d787cb5-73e2-4c39-9cd1-67c7361dc02e, #VALIDATION_STARTDAYOFYEAR_INRANGE (85803c7e-2a5a-42e1-b8d3-299a44cafc46), VALIDATION_ENDDAYOFYEAR_INRANGE9a39d88c-7eee-46df-b32a-c109f9f81fb8)).
+This Test must take into account the given month and year, if present, to account for leap years.
+This is part of a group of similar Tests (VALIDATION_DAY_INRANGE (8d787cb5-73e2-4c39-9cd1-67c7361dc02e, #VALIDATION_STARTDAYOFYEAR_INRANGE (85803c7e-2a5a-42e1-b8d3-299a44cafc46), VALIDATION_ENDDAYOFYEAR_INRANGE9a39d88c-7eee-46df-b32a-c109f9f81fb8)).

 [🠱](#indexes-to-the-tests)
 ********************